radashi-org/radashi-tools/packages/radashi-vscode/README.md

 Manage your own Radashi with ease.

+**Important:** Do me a favor and star [our GitHub repo](https://github.com/radashi-org/radashi).
+It helps us get more eyes on Radashi.

 ## Features

 - Instantly search your functions, official functions, and community functions with one command.
 By default, the `ctrl+p` key binding is mapped to this command.